Spotted barracudina

 Arctozenus risso, the spotted barracudina or ribbon barracudina, is a species of marine ray-finned fish belonging to the family Paralepididae, the barracudinas.
 This fish is found worldwide, but not in the Southern Ocean.

 Taxonomy

-The spotted barracudina was first formally described as Paralepis risso by the French naturalist and art collector Charles Lucien Bonaparte, with its type locality given as off the Faroe Islands in the North Atlantic Ocean, at 62°16'58.8"N, 10°10'1.2"W, from a depth of 676 to 696 m.
+The spotted barracudina was first formally described as Paralepis risso by the French naturalist and art collector Charles Lucien Bonaparte.
+Bonaparte reported its type locality as waters off the Faroe Islands in the North Atlantic Ocean, at 62°16'58.8"N, 10°10'1.2"W, from a depth of 676 to 696 m.
 In 1864, Theodore Gill proposed the monospecific genus Arctozenus, with Paralepis borealis as its only species and designated as its type species.
 However, Gill may have based this genus on a misidentified type, as he cites Kroyer, 1847 instead of Reinhardt, 1837.
 In 2017, a second species, Arctozenus australis, was described from the Kerguelen Islands.
 The genus Arctozenus belongs to the family Paralepidae, the barracudinas, in the order Aulopiformes, the grinners, lizardfishes and allies.